 1970: The Who began their first tour of Europe in four years with a performance of their rock opera Tommy at Théâtre des Champs Elysées in Paris.

-1971: Billy Gibbons and Dusty Hill released their debut album as ZZ Top, ZZ Top’s First Album.
+1971: Texas band ZZ Top released their debut album, ZZ Top’s First Album.

 1973: At the Syria Mosque in Oakland, Fleetwood Mac manager Clifford Davis introduced a new band that he called Fleetwood Mac, but included none of the original members.
 “This band is my band.
 This band has always been my band,” said Davis.
 “I just decided it was time to change the band, certainly onstage, and that’s what I did.”
 The new group’s tour imploded a few dates later after lead singer Elmer Gantry lost his voice and after a lengthy court battle, Fleetwood Mac’s original members won the right to force the second group to rename themselves.